Written by Rachael Kraft

 Did you know that it’s best to trailer your horses in the rear-facing position in a draft horse trailer?
 Multiple equine studies have shown that when horses are trailered backwards - facing opposite the direction of travel - they are better able to balance, have lower cortisol levels, and arrive at their destination with less muscle fatigue.

-Since warmblood horses, draft horses, and working horses are some of the heaviest breeds of horses, when searching for a horse trailer to transport these breeds of horses, look for trailers with durable and reliable building materials.
+Since draft horse size trailers are used for some of the heaviest breeds – like Belgians, Clydesdales, and Warmbloods – look for a draft horse trailer for sale with durable and reliable building materials.

-Avoid at all costs warmblood size horse trailers that are built with aluminum materials.
-Aluminum horse trailers are simply not strong enough or durable enough to protect your horse.
+Always avoid draft horse trailers built with all-aluminum construction.
+Aluminum horse trailers are simply not strong enough or durable enough to protect your large breed horse.
 Horse trailers with aluminum floors are especially prone to rusting and decay, which could lead to floor failure.
 We’ve even heard cases of horse’s powerful hooves breaking through a weak aluminum trailer floor during travel, causing serious injury.

 Large breed horses also need a trailer with good insulation and temperature control.
 Since they are larger animals that can overheat faster than smaller horses, a cool, well-ventilated trailer is a must.
-Make sure your warmblood horse trailer has lots of windows, a white interior, and roofing and flooring materials that don’t absorb heat.
+Make sure your trailer has lots of windows, a white interior, and roofing and flooring materials that don’t absorb heat.
+Or, if it’s a draft horse stock trailer, look for a model with a frame, flooring, walls, and roof that will hold up over time.

 Most horse owners start out with a bumper pull horse trailer when they start trailering their horses.
 Bumper pull trailers are usually less expensive, easier to tow for first time trailer drivers, and easy to hitch to your trailer for a quick trip.